amccaugh/phidl/README.md

 *fiddle (verb) - /ˈfidl/ - to make minor manual movements, especially to adjust something*

 PHIDL is an open-source GDS-based CAD tool for Python 2 and 3 which extends and simplifies the excellent [gdspy](https://github.com/heitzmann/gdspy).
-It strives to simplify GDSII geometry creation by making the design process layout-driven, rather than coordinate-driven.
 The base installation includes a large library of simple shapes (e.g. rectangles, circles), photonic structures (e.g. sine curve waveguides), and superconducting nanowire shapes (e.g. single photon detectors) which are fully parameterized.
 It also has a built-in quick-plotting function based on Qt (or matplotlib) which allows you view the state of any GDS object, useful when scripting geometry-making functions.
-It also has a [__very thorough tutorial__](https://github.com/amccaugh/phidl/blob/master/phidl/phidl_tutorial_example.py#L35) as well which will walk you through the process of getting acquainted with PHIDL.
+It also has a [__geometry library reference__](https://phidl.readthedocs.io/) and a [__very thorough tutorial__](https://github.com/amccaugh/phidl/blob/master/phidl/phidl_tutorial_example.py#L35) which will walk you through the process of getting acquainted with PHIDL.

-The purpose of PHIDL is to fill a void in the GDS design space: creation of elements in a simple, layout-driven, parameterized way, without a large amount of code overhead.
-Many GDS tools exist, but they tend to fall in one of two categories: (1) GUI-based layout tools with ad-hoc scripting interfaces, or (2) full-featured Cadence-style layout software which requires 30 lines of boilerplate/overhead code just to draw a simple ring.

 The goal is to bring the usability of Illustrator / Inkscape drawing programs to the GDS scripting world.
 Like Python itself, it aims to be readable, and intuitive.
 For instance, when building a geometry you don't have to worry about what the exact coordinates are anymore.
 If you want to separate two ellipses in the x direction by 5 units, you can do things like this: